Lamivudine (la-MIV-ue-deen), Zidovudine (zye-DOE-vue-deen)

 When This Medicine Should Not Be Used

-You should not use this medicine if you or your child have had an allergic reaction to lamivudine (Epivir®) or zidovudine (Retrovir®).
-Do not use this medicine if you or your child have severe kidney disease or liver disease.
-Children weighing less than 30 kilograms (66 pounds) should not use this medicine.
+You should not use this medicine if you have had an allergic reaction to lamivudine (Epivir®) or zidovudine (Retrovir®).
+Do not use this medicine if you have severe kidney disease or liver disease.
+Children who weigh less than 30 kilograms (66 pounds) should not use this medicine.

 How to Use This Medicine